“the Son of Man is lord of the Sabbath.” (Matt 12:8)

 What is the first sin in the Bible?

-This interpretation is echoed in the New Testament where the kingdom of God compared to a wedding.
+This interpretation is echoed in the New Testament where the kingdom of God is compared to a wedding.
 Jesus tells an enigmatic parable of a king who held a wedding banquet for his son.
 When the banquet was ready, the king sent his servants to inform his guests.
 But, instead of responding to the reminder, many of the intended guests ignored the invitation while others committed acts of violence, even murder, against the king’s servants.
 The climax to this story comes in verse 7: “The king was angry, and he sent his troops and destroyed those murderers and burned their city.”
 (Matt 22:7)

 If we treat Sabbath rest as a foretaste of the kingdom of God, this parable can be an allegory to the first sin, in which Adam and Eve refused God’s invitation to join him in the first Sabbath.
 The original sin, according to this interpretation, was the contemptuous rejection of God’s generous invitation on the seventh day.
 The fact that the parable of the wedding feast is a parable of judgment is an emphatic reminder that God really wants us to rest with Him.

-Sabbath rest is important enough to God that is the fourth and the longest of the Ten Commandments given to Moses (Exod 20:8–11).
+Sabbath rest is important enough to God that it is the fourth and the longest of the Ten Commandments given to Moses (Exod 20:8–11).
 Why was it important to the Jewish people?
 Free people rest; slaves work.
 The experience of slavery in Egypt and later in Babylon was a reminder that rest is a privilege not always enjoyed.

 Are we a free people?
 Do we rest?
 Do we rest with God?